-The UNC-Chapel Hill Master of Professional Science in Digital Curation will provide core skills, knowledge, and competencies to allow professionals to manage, preserve, and add value to the growing body of society’s digital assets.
+The UNC-Chapel Hill Master of Professional Science in Digital Curation and Management will provide core skills, knowledge, and competencies to allow professionals to manage, preserve, and add value to the growing body of society’s digital assets.

 - The first master’s degree in the nation focused on digital curation